taowen/tsdb-book/elasticsearch.md

 * mysql => database => table => rows
 * elasticsearch => index => mapping => documents

 At first glance, you might think index=database, mapping=table.
-Actually mapping is physically isolated from each other.
-In reality index is ued like mysql table physically partition the time series data, for example, we have 3 days of logs:
+Actually mapping is NOT physically isolated from each other.
+In reality index is ued like mysql table to physically partition the time series data, for example, we have 3 days of logs, then we create 3 indices:

 * logs-2013-02-22
 * logs-2013-02-21